geo-smart/sca_mapping_geoweaver/README.md

     - Once the file is uploaded, Geoweaver will create a new workflow named `snow_cover_mapping`.

 3. **Execute the Workflow**
-    - Click on the execute icon in the top navigation bar to start the workflow execution process.
-Here is the [demo](https://youtu.be/PJcMNR00QoE) of sample workflow.
+    - Click on the execute icon in the top navigation bar to start the workflow execution process. [video guidance](https://youtu.be/PJcMNR00QoE)
-    - A wizard will open where you need to select the host and environment.
-Please select appropriate host and environment.
-Here are the tutorials for  [Environment setup](https://youtu.be/KYiEHI0rn_o) and to [Add Host](https://www.youtube.com/watch?v=H66AVoBBaHs)
+    - A wizard will open where you need to select the host [video guidance](https://youtu.be/KYiEHI0rn_o) and environment [video guidance](https://www.youtube.com/watch?v=H66AVoBBaHs).
     - Click on "Execute" icon to initiate the workflow.
 Enter the required password when prompted and click "Confirm" to start executing the workflow.
 4. **Monitor Execution and View Results**
     - The workflow execution will begin.